wallyatgithub/h2loadrunner/README.md

   h2loadrunner requires the lua script of any request in this format and naming convention:

-  It must be named "make_request", and it takes 4 input arguments, and it can return up to 2 output arguments: one table and one string.
+  It must provide a function named "make_request", and it takes 4 input arguments, and it can return up to 2 output arguments: one table and one string.

+  It can define other lua functions, and function "make_request" can call that.
+It can also "require" another lua module, the respective lua file required can be placed in the same directory of h2loadrunner, or any other directory that is within LUA_PATH

   Example: